 Globe officially discontinued operations at the South Dakota and Wisconsin campuses, as of Dec.
 31, 2016.
 Globe transferred administration of those campuses for teach-out purposes to Broadview University.
 Students in South Dakota and Wisconsin have the option to complete their program at their existing location or online through a teach-out agreement approved with Broadview University.

 Broadview University, based in Utah, is accredited by the Accrediting Council for Independent Colleges and Universities.

-The Hennepin County, MN District Court issued an Order on September 8, 2016 finding that Globe violated the Uniform Deceptive Trade Practices Act, Minnesota statute § 325D.44.
+The Hennepin County, Minnesota District Court issued an Order on Sept.
+8, 2016, finding that Globe violated the Uniform Deceptive Trade Practices Act, Minnesota statute § 325D.44.
 As a result of this Order, the Minnesota Office of Higher Education (MOHE) issued an order revoking Globe’s and MSB’s registration with the state and ordering Globe and MSB to cease enrollment of new students.
-A loss of MN state authorization would cause all of Globe’s and MSB’s locations to lose Title IV student financial aid program eligibility.

 Globe and MSB are currently under a show-cause directive from its accreditor, ACICS.

 In addition, on Dec.
 6, 2016, the U.S. Department of Education announced its decision to deny Globe’s and MSB’s participation in the Title IV student financial aid programs.

 Globe and MSB have appealed the MOHE order.